signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

-I will not go into the details but this week was particularly very interesting because you had to first understand the syntax and the semantics of the programming language that you were supposed to build and then write the interpretor for it.
+I will not go into the details but this week was particularly very interesting because you had to first understand the syntax and the semantics of the programming language that you were supposed to build and then write the interpreter for it.

-One thing that I did get over was my fear of interpretors and realize that a compiler or and interpreter is just a normal program; there is nothing too fancy about it.
+One thing that I did get over was my fear of interpreter's and realize that a compiler or and interpreter is just a normal program; there is nothing too fancy about it.
 That was really fun to learn.

-I had a really geat time trying and implementing Closures and writing the main eval function.
+I had a really great time trying and implementing Closures and writing the main eval function.

 ### What is the environment ?
 During programming we often hear about the "environment" a lot but we do not spend too much time thinking about what it actually is.
-Turns out that the environment is just a mapping that stores the indentifies that the values/expressions the identifiers are bound too.
+Turns out that the environment is just a mapping that stores the identifies that the values/expressions the identifiers are bound too.
 When you think about it, this makes sense, right ?